COVID-19 Risk Management Policy

 The following are changes to the orientation routine:

-- Where practical, move orientation outdoors and conduct a verbal orientation – reinforce social distancing.
+- Where practical, move orientation outdoors and conduct a verbal orientation – reinforce social distancing and applicable bylaws.

 - If orientations are conducted in a room keep the door secure and post social distancing signage on the door to the orientation room to prevent workers from grouping outside or in the room and waiting.
 Disinfect used pens, tables, chairs and table after each use.